alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 This is pretty similar to what Kevin did, so we can reuse a lot of the same tools.
 Let's see if we can make that work.

-First, we need to understand a couple of low-level Ruby tools: TracePoint, Ripper, and bindings.
+We're going to build this in a couple of steps:

+*   run code just before every line using TracePoint
+*   parse Ruby code with Ripper
+*   use TracePoint and Ripper to find the upward assignment arrows
+*   assign variables (or not) using bindings

+Let's go through these in turn.